cytoscape/cytoscape-manual/docs/Styles.md

 ### Tutorial 5: Using Images in Styles

 This tutorial is a quick introduction to the node image feature.
-You can assign up to nine images per node as a part of a Style.
+You can assign up to nine images per node as a part of a style.

 1. In this first example, we will use the presets that Cytoscape 3 has.
     In general, you can use any type of bitmap graphics.
-User images should be added to the **Image Manager** before using them in a Style.
+User images should be added to the **Image Manager** before using them in a style.

 2. If you are continuing from the previous tutorials, skip to the next step.
 Otherwise, load a network and run the _Network Analyzer_